Jokurale/school-it-resource-api/README.md

 - Clone or download and extract repo
 - Make sure your npm is up to date
-- Install all depenedencies via:
+- Install all dependencies via:
   ```bash
   npm install
   ```